 WELCOME TO A SURVEY ON SECOND GENERATION RETURN MIGRATION

 Are you a second generation return migrant?
-If you decide to participate in this research project, the questionnaire should take you about 15 minutes to complete.
+If you decide to participate in this research project, the survey should take you about 15 to 20 minutes to complete.
 All of your responses will be kept confidential.
-No personal information will be noted in the final paper or provided to the University of Ottawa.
+No personal information will be noted in the final paper.
 However, the data collected will be aggregated and presented in a summary fashion.

 Please click here to start the survey.